Moustaphag/IT-TOOLS-FOR-BIG-DATA-PROJECT/README.md

 * General remark, for store the different results, the folder in which one they are going to be store should be created before.

 NB :
-Take care about the permission problem
+--Take care about the permission problem

 --Finding for (,) and replacing by (.) in Order table  : grep -r ',' | sed 's/,/./g' Order_20151101.csv